The answer to “what is search intent?” can be distilled to one-word: WHY.

 In short, Google’s entire reason for being is to provide users with the most relevant search results for their query.

-If you want to rank in Google, you need to create content that’s highly relevant for a specific query.
+If you want to rank higher in Google Search, you need to create content that’s highly relevant for a specific query.
 As a matter of fact, search intent matters so much to Google that they dedicated 17% of their search quality evaluator guidelines to understanding user intent.
 That’s 13 pages out of a 175-page document.

 Google even goes so far as to assert that intent is redefining the marketing funnel by pointing out that people no longer follow a linear path from awareness to consideration to purchase.
 Instead, their focus expands and contracts in unique and unpredictable moments.
 Every time someone turns to their device for an immediate answer, they’re expressing intent and redefining the traditional marketing funnel along the way.